aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Legal status: currently voluntary or under involuntary order
   - Current supports: private psychiatry or case management services

 ### MEQ 4.2 His father calls the clinic and states that he does not wish Omar to be seen by the registrar even though Omar finds the registrar useful.
 He wants the son to be reviewed by the consultant.
 How would you outline your approach to the request?
+(5-6 marks)

 - Structure
   - When there are difficulties, approach with CANMeds